-Municipality officials say the residence of Nima Yooshij in northern Tehran was purchased from a private owner on April 10 after 19 years of negotiations.
+Tehran Municipality officials say the residence of Nima Yooshij, famous Iranian poet, in northern Tehran was purchased from a private owner on April 10 after 19 years of negotiations.

-The house has been abandoned for long years, but now the municipality has plans to restore the building to its former glory and turn it into a museum, according to Tasnim.
+The owner had abandoned the house for long years.
+Now the municipality has plans to restore the building to its former glory and turn it into a museum, according to Tasnim.

-News of plans to turn the house into a museum is expected to soothe the worries of Nima’s fans, who feared that the building may turn into a teahouse by property developers.
+News of plans to turn the house into a museum will probably soothe the worries of Nima’s fans; because they feared that the building may turn into a teahouse by property developers.

-Known as the father of modern Persian poetry, Nima Yooshij, who was born Ali Esfandiari, gained great acclaim for making Iranian verse more accessible and freer in form and subject matter.
+Known as the father of modern Persian poetry, Nima Yooshij was born Ali Esfandiari.
+Above all, he gained great acclaim for making Iranian verse more accessible and freer in form and subject matter.

-Born in 1897 in Yoosh, a village in Iran’s northern province of Mazandaran, Nima rose to fame by ushering in a movement in Persian poetry called she’r-e no (new poetry) or sometimes called she’r-e Nimaei (Nimaic poetry).
+Born in 1897 in Yoosh, a village in Iran’s northern province of Mazandaran, Nima rose to fame beacause of ushering in a movement in Persian poetry: she’r-e no (new poetry); or she’r-e Nimaei (Nimaic poetry).

-Nima died of pneumonia at his house in Tehran in 1960 and was laid to rest in his home village, Yoosh.
+Nima died of pneumonia at his house in Tehran in 1960.
+This famous poet was laid to rest in his home village, Yoosh.